WHAT IS CASH-BASED PHYSICAL THERAPY?

 HOW IS MY PRICE DIFFERENT FROM INSURANCE BASED CLINICS?

-WHAT STEPS ARE INVOLVED IN SUBMITTING A CLAIM TO MY INSURANCE COMPANY?
+WHAT STEPS ARE INVOLVED IN SUBMITTING A PATIENT PAID CLAIM TO MY INSURANCE COMPANY?

 Inner Strength has a patient advocate on staff to assist patients in the reimbursement process from start to finish.
 The process is actually quite simple: Inner Strength will provide you with an invoice at the time of service, you may choose to submit that invoice, along with your receipt of payment for said service to your insurance company for reimbursement.
 The invoice has all of the necessary information (business name and address, tax ID, national provider identification, license numbers, etc.) as well as the patient’s ICD-10 (diagnosis) and CPT (billing) codes.
 You may choose to submit bills following each visit, one time per month, or at any other interval, typically up to one year following your treatment visit.